nezaboodka/reactronic/README.md

 }

 enum Kind {
-  Plain = 0,
+  plain = 0,
-  Transactional = 1,
+  transactional = 1,
-  Reactive = 2,
+  reactive = 2,
-  Cached = 3
+  cached = 3
 }

 enum Reentrance {
-  PreventWithError = 1, // fail with error if there is an existing call in progress (default) WaitAndRestart = 0, // wait for existing call to finish and then restart current one CancelPrevious = -1, // cancel previous call in favor of recent one CancelAndWaitPrevious = -2, // cancel previous call in favor of recent one (but wait until canceling is completed) OverwritePrevious = -2, // allow previous to complete, but overwrite it with ignoring any conflicts RunSideBySide = -3 // multiple simultaneous calls are allowed }
+  preventWithError = 1, // fail with error if there is an existing call in progress (default) waitAndRestart = 0, // wait for existing call to finish and then restart current one cancelPrevious = -1, // cancel previous call in favor of recent one cancelAndWaitPrevious = -2, // cancel previous call in favor of recent one (but wait until canceling is completed) overwritePrevious = -2, // allow previous to complete, but overwrite it with ignoring any conflicts runSideBySide = -3 // multiple simultaneous calls are allowed }

 class Monitor {